danhett/thelosslevels/README.md

 # thelosslevels
-A suite of microgames built for Now Play This 2018
+A suite of experimental games created for an arcade cabinet installation at Now Play This 2018

+This code was written very, very, very quickly.